amirmasoudabdol/primermd/README.md

 ### Footer Customization

-By default, the footer of the page contains a name of the authors, but it is possible to hide the footer entirely by setting the `footer` parameter to `false`.
+By default, the footer of the page contains the authors names’, but it is possible to hide the footer entirely by setting the `footer` parameter to `false`.

 ``` yaml